First example on LazyData

 It is a data.frame with 7 variables and 65,404 observations.
 We will make use of only the first two columns, “DT_SIN_PRI” (date of onset symptoms) and “DT_DIGITA” (recording date) as well the column “Idade” (age in years) to make age structured nowcasting.

-The call of the function is straightforward, it simply needs a
+The call of the function is straightforward, it simply needs a data

-dataset as input, here the LazyData
+set as input, here the LazyData

-loaded in the namespace
+loaded in the namespace of

-of the package.
+the package.
 The function has 3 mandatory parameters,

 dataset

-for the parsing of the dataset to be nowcasted,
+for the parsing of the data set to be nowcasted,

 date_onset